steady-step/GMU-2026-Spring-Semester/engh101/week08_log.md

     This meeting was set for discussing my progress of project and synthesis matrix with professor.

+    Also, week8 diary will be uploaded for evaluating sources used in syenthesis matrix.

+    This will be my final diary for this class. (diary assignment is from week5 to week8.)

     So, I will just upload only week8 diary and apply professor's feedback for making my project better.